What Is Permanent Life Insurance?

 However, if an outstanding loan is not repaid before the insured’s death, the policy loan balance including any unpaid interest will be deducted from the policy’s death benefit.

 Even though policy loans are not taxed, there are certain conditions when taxes on loans may apply.
-When a policy is surrendered, any amount of cash values actually received in excess of the policy’s basis will be subject to income taxation.
+When a life insurance policy is surrendered, any amount of cash values actually received in excess of the policy’s basis will be subject to income taxation.
 Existing policy loans are then considered cash distributions and included in the calculation of the policy basis.

 When a policy lapses, any outstanding loans are treated as cash value distributions and subject to taxation on any amount in excess of the policy basis.